Thirteen (Teenage Fanclub album)

-Thirteen is the fourth album by Scottish alternative rock band Teenage Fanclub, released in 1993 on Creation Records in the UK and Geffen in the US.
+Thirteen is the fourth studio album by Scottish alternative rock band Teenage Fanclub, released in 1993 on Creation Records in the UK and Geffen in the US.
 It was commonly believed at the time that it was named after the song "Thirteen" by Big Star, a band that has heavily influenced Teenage Fanclub.
 The self-produced album was poorly received by critics on its release.
 It peaked at number 14 on the UK Albums Chart.

 Background

 Recording for the album began just a few weeks after finishing the Bandwagonesque tour in 1992.
 "It was difficult to make", guitarist Norman Blake said in 2018.
 "We went into the studio and we had 40 fragments of songs.
 Too much information, you know?"
-The band spent the next three to four months recording at Ca Va Sound Workshops in Glasgow, ending up with just fragmentary pieces that weren’t quite finished songs.
+The band spent the next three to four months recording at Ca Va Sound Workshops in Glasgow, ending up with just fragmentary pieces that weren't quite finished songs.
 From there, the band eventually decamped to Revolution Studios outside of Manchester for another two or three months working on the material.
 "We kept revising it, re-recording it, and just generally trying to improve it," said bassist Gerard Love.
 The number of songs were then trimmed down to the ones that made up Thirteen and its corresponding B-sides.
 "We were relatively happy with it," Blake said, "but we’d become a bit disillusioned."

 Some of the album's song titles are working titles.
 Blake: "Very often what happens is we have working titles that we ended up keeping.
-That explains "Commercial Alternative" and "Norman 3" – that’s the third of my songs that we recorded for the album."
+That explains "Commercial Alternative" and "Norman 3" – that's the third of my songs that we recorded for the album."
 In 2016, when asked about whether or not the album was named after the song "Thirteen" by Big Star, Blake said: "You know what?
 There were 13 songs on the record.
 But we were definitely listening to Big Star ... you can definitely hear Big Star’s influence in that music, along with a ton of other things at the time too."
 When asked about why Thirteen was his least favourite Teenage Fanclub album, Blake said: "I’d say the reasons are more circumstantial than musical.
 That was an album that took us a very, very long time to make. ...
 So it’s not that I have anything against the songs, it’s just when I think of making that album it wasn’t a very pleasant experience.
 It seemed like a lot of hard work."

 Citing creative differences, drummer Brendan O'Hare left the band after touring for the album.